opendocsg/slw-judgments-backfill/2016_SGCA_58/report.md

  (f) The court gave excessive weight to the cautioned statement given by Haliffie on 7 May 2013 and erred in finding that the cautioned statement amounted to a confession. [note: 53]

-23     On sentence, the defence submits that the global imprisonment term of 13 years’ imprisonment and 18 strokes of the cane is manifestly excessive in light of the fact that Haliffie’s culpability is much lower than the offender in _Public Prosecutor v Tan Jun Hui_ [2013] SGHC 94 (“ _PP v Tan Jun Hui_ ”), who
+23     On sentence, the defence submits that the global imprisonment term of 13 years’ imprisonment and 18 strokes of the cane is manifestly excessive in light of the fact that Haliffie’s culpability is much lower than the offender in _Public Prosecutor v Tan Jun Hui_ <span class="citation">[2013] SGHC 94</span> (“ _PP v Tan Jun Hui_ ”), who

 was sentenced to 14 years’ imprisonment and 24 strokes of the cane. [note: 54]